jonpanozzo/OpenELEC/README.md

  - PCIe GPU from either AMD or nVIDIA (others may work, but no support for on-board graphics)

- - Must be running unRAID 6 beta 10a or later
+ - Must be running unRAID 6.0.1 or later

- - Must add pcie_acs_overide=downstream to append line in syslinux.cfg

 ####unVM Requirements####
  - 300MB of free disk space